-- Failure to progress within surgical rotation. - Failure, on a daily basis, to be prepared for assigned surgical procedures.
-It is the responsibility of the student to properly prepare the night before by studying the assigned surgical procedures if possible. - Excessive unexcused absences or tardiness - Unprofessional behavior that is a distraction for the surgical team/staff.
-Examples include but are not limited to: - Not accepting or ignoring constructive criticism.
-Dismissing the advice of their preceptors. - Physically relocating oneself from their assigned room or ignoring/changing their assignments. - Refusing to accept an assignment that is within the scope of practice and current ability - Any unprofessional behavior that could result in the loss of a clinical site.
+- Failure to progress within surgical rotation. - Excessive unexcused absences or tardiness - Unprofessional behavior that is a distraction for the surgical team/staff.
+Examples include but are not limited to: - Not accepting or ignoring constructive criticism. - Dismissing the advice of their preceptors. - Physically relocating oneself from their assigned room or ignoring/changing their assignments. - Refusing to accept an assignment that is within the scope of practice and current ability. - Any unprofessional behavior that could result in the loss of a clinical site.